 |Publication status||Published - Nov 2018|

 CitationKong, S. C. (2018).
 An online course for learning basic statistics concepts in higher education: An evaluation study.
-In J. C. Yang, M. Chang, L.-H. Wong, & M. M. T. Rodrigo (Eds.), ICCE 2018: 26th International Conference on Computers in Education, main conference proceedings (pp. 743-748).
+In J. C. Yang, M. Chang, L.-H. Wong, & M. M. T. Rodrigo (Eds.), Proceedings of the 26th International Conference on Computers in Education (pp. 743-748).
 Taiwan: Asia-Pacific Society for Computers in Education.